-Gelatin is used by the cooks i.e. from confectionary to meat items.
-Gelatin acts as a whipping agent in marshmallows and soufflés, a binding agent for some meat products, and a thickener in gravies and sauces.
+Cooks use Gelatin i.e. from confectionary to meat items.
+Moreover, gelatin acts as a whipping agent in marshmallows and soufflés, a binding agent for some meat products, and a thickener in gravies and sauces.

-It is additionally used as associate wetting agent in cream-based product and an informative agent in wine and brewage.
+Additionally, you can use it as an associate wetting agent in cream-based products and an informative agent in wine and brewage.

 If you’re trying to avoid gelatin, check food labels or call the manufacturer to verify that a particular product is gelatin-free.